 On Instagram, you asked your followers the question: why do we women find it so hard to love our bodies?
 What’s your answer to this question?

 Oh, such a hard one!
-I think it is a little bit of people comparing themselves to others as we’re constantly watching others in this social media age, and a lot of what we’ve all been brought up seeing – perfect size 6-8 female bodies on the pages of magazines, in retail stores.
-I think we aren’t taught to love ourselves or be open about what we love ourselves.
+We compare ourselves to others as we’re constantly watching social media, and a lot of what we’ve all been brought up seeing is perfect size 6-8 female bodies on the pages of magazines and in retail stores.
+I think we aren’t taught to love ourselves or be open about what we love about ourselves.
 It took me a long time to accept myself and stop wishing myself into someone else… and when I did it was quite liberating (not that it doesn’t happen from time to time!).

 You get a lot of DMs asking you about body confidence, but have said that you’re not that confident.
 You wrote about how the photos you post are controlled by you, and a selection of one of sometimes hundreds of photos.
 Tell me about your body love journey?